VladimirLevchuk/EPiProperties/readme.md

         public virtual IEnumerable<ContentPageBase> ContentPages { get; internal set; }
     }

+Reference properties (just specify reference property name in the attribute and you'll get the typed access to the referenced page.
+If reference property marked with `Required` attribute, and reference is not specified exception will be thrown; otherwise it returns `null` ).

     [ContentType(DisplayName = "[Front] Carousel",
         GUID = "{31c698ca-93ff-4d6c-83ad-4f49a3f7ac7a}",
         Description = "Front Page Carousel",